Gantt Chart¶

 The options available in the Editing tab are the following:

-In the input area, users can:
+In the tabular area, users can:

 Edit any individual cell in the table - whether it’s the task name or the start/end date - by simply clicking the cell, typing the new value, and pressing Enter on the keyboard.
 If a start or end date is modified, the Duration column automatically updates based on the new dates.

 Delete tasks by selecting them, right-clicking on them and selecting Delete.
-If users need to delete multiple tasks at a once, they can be selected by pressing the CTRL button and clicking on the tasks.
+If users need to delete multiple tasks at once, they can be selected by pressing the CTRL button and clicking on the tasks.

 Note